eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lanearea_Detectors_(E2).md

 A laneAreaDetector is used to capture traffic on an area along a lane or lanes.
 In reality this would be similar to a vehicle tracking cameras.
 In contrast to an [induction
-loop](Simulation/Output/Induction_Loops_Detectors_\(E1\).md), a
+loop](../../Simulation/Output/Induction_Loops_Detectors_(E1).md), a
-lane-area detector has a certain length which is specified by the attribute or by the attributes .
-The outputs of an E2 Detector are tailored for measuring queues of standing/jammed vehicles and it keeps track of all vehicles which currently are on its area, see attributes , , and  in the table below.
-Further it is possible to couple the E2 detector with a traffic light, see attributes  and .
+lane-area detector has a certain length which is specified by the `length` attribute or by the attributes `pos,endPos`.
+The outputs of an E2 Detector are tailored for measuring queues of standing/jammed vehicles and it keeps track of all vehicles which currently are on its area, see attributes `timeThreshold`, `speedThreshold` and `jamThreshold` in the table below.
+Further it is possible to couple the E2 detector with a traffic light, see attributes `tl` and `to`.

 # Instantiating within the Simulation